gordonwatts/func_adl_server/README.md

   username: <your-rucio-username>
   certpass: <password-to-access-your-grid-cert-files>
   VOMS: <your-voms>
-  local_data_cache: <path-to-local-storage-for-downloaded-datasets>
   local_cert_dir: <path-to-directory-with-your-userkey-and-usercert-pem--grid-cert-files>

-func_adl:
-  # This will keep pre-generated C++ around between invocations
-  cpp_cache: <path-to-directory-to-store-generated-cpp-files>
-  # Results of the query calculations
-  results:
-    cache: <path-to-directory-to-store-root-files-with-results-of-reduction-operation>
-    # Define this so that the web server will return a local version of the path to the results.
-    # Makes it possible to do a local file open for results.
-The most obvious thing is to
-    # prefix the cache with "file://" on linux/mac and "file:///" on windows.
-Below is an example
-    # from windows.
-    local_machine_prefix: file:///G:\testing\results\
 ```

 Note: For items starting with `path` (e.g. `<>`), the format is a bit odd.
 These are `hostPath` items in kubernetes.
 So: